GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Introduction

-To this end, we propose a novel gait representation, called Contour-Pose, as illustrated in~\cref{fig:comparison}.
-We argue that the key features expressed by a human silhouette can be compactly represented by a series of contour points around the silhouette, \eg, as approximated by Teh-Chin algorithm~\cite{teh1989detection}; however, naively using contour points cannot achieve good gait recognition, as the correspondence and ordering between frames are not consistent.
-To circumvent this issue, we use pose keypoints as the anchors to select relevant contour points.
-Specifically, for every pose keypoint, we select a few close contour points to form a connected graph.
-The contour points are ordered in clockwise fashion, and the overall order follows the pose keypoints.
+Considering the advantages and disadvantages of the two gait representations, we pose this question: can we use slightly denser keypoints to represent human movement and improve keypoint-based models' performance?
+Based on the success of the image-based models, we argue that body shape also plays a significant role in gait recognition.
+As such, it can be beneficial to extract more keypoints around the contour of a human to complement semantic human poses.
+To this end, we propose a novel gait representation called Contour-Pose, as illustrated in~\cref{fig:comparison}.
+We compactly represent the human body shape using a series of contour points around the silhouette, \eg, approximated by Teh-Chin algorithm~\cite{teh1989detection}.
+However, naively using contour points cannot achieve good performance due to the inconsistent correspondence and ordering between frames.
+To address this issue, we draw inspiration from the blend skinning process in building the Skinned Multi-Person Linear Model (SMPL)~\cite{loper2023smpl}, where the final skin vertex locations are highly correlated to the joint centers.
+We use pose keypoints as anchors to select relevant contour points.
+Specifically, for every pose keypoint, we select a few close contour points to form a connected graph in a clockwise fashion, simulating the SMPL skinning process in a 2D style.
 Together, this contour-pose representation compactly represents the semantic regions of the human body and its shape.
-Compared to the typical silhouette, our Contour-Pose representation is about ten times smaller in its dimensionality.
+Compared to the typical silhouette, our Contour-Pose representation is an order of magnitude smaller in dimension.

+When used in place of conventional pose keypoints, Contour-Pose can already improve the performances of prior keypoint-based gait recognition models~\cite{zhang2023spatial, teepe2021gaitgraph, teepe2022towards}.
+However, these models are designed for sparse pose keypoints, and incur higher computational costs due to the larger amount of point inputs in Contour-Pose and the quadratic complexity of Transformers, which are commonly used in motion analysis~\cite{zhang2023spatial, plizzari2021spatial,bello2019attention}.
+Our analysis reveals that a significant portion of the computation in a Transformer is dedicated to relationships that are not usually pertinent, \eg, there is little correlation between the contour points surrounding the head and legs.